Life Extension Magazine®

 However, this was a small, pooled analysis of four studies, none of which directly compared lithium to aducanumab directly (two studies compared lithium to placebo, and two studies compared aducanumab to placebo), so formal studies are needed before any firm conclusions can be reached as to direct comparative effectiveness in this context.

-These studies add to the growing body of evidence that low-dose lithium intake is necessary for optimum health.
+These studies add to the growing body of evidence that lithium intake is necessary for optimum health.

 Summary